paulvanbladel/aurelia-auth/README.md

   }
 ```

-More non Aurelia specific details can be found on the [Sattelizer Github page](https://github.com/sahat/satellizer/).
+More non-Aurelia specific details can be found on the [Satellizer GitHub page](https://github.com/sahat/satellizer/).